NorwegianVeterinaryInstitute/BioinfTraining/poppunk.md

 Here is an overview of what it does, and a basic starting guide.

-# IMPORTANT - I NEED TO CHECK THIS SCALE PB!!!! - NOT SURE REPRESENTATION IS CORRECT - are those idstance in a log?

 ## 1.1 Summary - Overview

 - whole genome (core + accessory) population analysis/clustering.
 Coding and non-coding.